phenriq694/GoStack_Modulos/level04/gobarber-backend/README.md

 - Finishing Tests: Creating new tests to the reset password feature;

-- Saving tokens in database:
+- Saving tokens in database: Creating UserTokensRepository and a migration to create a table in the database to store user tokens;

+- Emails in development:

 ### Application Developed